vFones/situation-recognition/README.md

 ## Get Started
 * Download [imSitu dataset](http://imsitu.org/download/) and extract in this repository.
-Train the model from scratch or download pretrained one from [here](https://drive.google.com/file/d/1Qt05fxtHW1B0zGnb7_jUf5lMOX5vpga5/view?usp=sharing) and put in saving folder (default 'checkpoints' in this repo).
+* Train the model from scratch or download pretrained one from [here](https://drive.google.com/file/d/1Qt05fxtHW1B0zGnb7_jUf5lMOX5vpga5/view?usp=sharing) and put in saving folder (default 'checkpoints' in this repo).
-Use it!
+* Use it!
+## Usage
 ```bash
 $ python3 -u sr.py --resume_model="resnet152_sr" --test_img="giving_267.png"
 train set stats: